-4.7 Do not use update instructions alone in the Dockerfile (Not Scored)
+4.7 Ensure update instructions are not use alone in the Dockerfile (Not Scored)

 Do not use update instructions such as apt-get update alone or in a single line in the Dockerfile.

 Adding the update instructions in a single line on the Dockerfile will cache the update layer.
 Thus, when you build any image later using the same instruction, previously cached update layer will be used.
 This could potentially deny any fresh updates to go in the later builds.